Heian shogi: Game equipment

 Most of the English names were chosen to correspond to rough equivalents in Western chess, rather than as translations of the Japanese names.

 Each piece has its name in the form of two kanji written on its face.
 On the reverse side of some pieces are two other characters, often in a different color (commonly red instead of black); this reverse side is turned up to indicate that the piece has been promoted during play.
 The pieces of the two sides do not differ in color, but instead each piece is shaped like a wedge, and faces forward, toward the opposing side.
 This shows who controls the piece during play.

 Table of pieces

 Listed here are the pieces of the game with their Japanese representation.

 Silver generals and gold generals are commonly referred to simply as silvers and golds, parallel to their abbreviations in Japanese.

 The characters inscribed on the backs of the pieces to indicate promoted rank may be in red ink.
 All pieces except the king and gold general promote to gold.

 Setup

-Below is the board setup for a 9x9 board.
-Smaller boards, of size 9x8, 8x9, or 8x8, can be obtained from this size board by removing the e-row (五-row), the sixth column, or both.
+Below is the board setup for a 9x8 board.
+Different possible boards, of size 8x9 or 8x8, can be obtained from this size board by removing the e-row (五-row), the sixth column, or both.

 Each side places his pieces in the positions shown below, pointing toward the opponent.